joseandreuu/aether-morphology-paper-public/README.md

 ## Data access and policy

-Figures **Fig. 2–Fig. 6** rely on intermediate artifacts stored in a **private Google Cloud Storage (GCS) bucket**.
+Figures **Fig. 2–Fig. 6** rely on intermediate artifacts hosted in a **restricted Google Cloud Storage (GCS) bucket**.

 - The bucket is **not public**
-- No anonymous or authenticated public access is enabled
+- No anonymous or public access is enabled
 - Access is controlled via Google Cloud IAM

 Users without access permissions can still:

 - Reproduce **Fig. 1**
 - Inspect the final manuscript figures under `paper/figures/`
+- Verify all numerical values reported in the paper via the committed tables

-This design ensures:
+This design ensures both:
 - Scientific reproducibility
 - Protection of proprietary representations and operators